 We say that TgAb is highly specific for Hashimoto’s disease and Graves’ disease because TgAb is found in the majority of patients who are diagnosed with these autoimmune thyroid diseases.
 TgAb is present in 60%–80% of patients who have Hashimoto’s disease and 50%–60% of patients with Graves’ disease.

 Like other antibody tests, the TgAb test is commonly performed along with a test for a different antibody.
-For example, a TPOAb (thyroid peroxidase antibody) test is generally performed in addition to the TgAb test to test for Hashimoto’s disease.
+For example, a TPOAb (thyroid peroxidase antibody) test is generally performed in addition to the TgAb test to look for Hashimoto’s disease.

 To diagnose Graves’ disease, a TRAb (thyrotropin receptor antibody) test is often used in addition to the TgAb test because the TgAb test is not as accurate in diagnosing Graves’ disease.
 (Source, Source)